 Walk around the Blue Lake (Lake Tikitapu)

 The Blue Lake (Lake Tikitapu) is a 10 min drive from Rotorua past the Redwood Forest.
-There is an hour-long walk around the lake that I would absolutely recommend when in Rotorua for a weekend.
-It’s pretty flat and a nice stroll but you get some stunning views across the water. the perfect way to get in some exercise and be in nature.
-I imagine the lake would be pretty lovely to swim in during the slightly warmer months too.
+There is a lovely hour-long walk around the lake that I would absolutely recommend when in Rotorua for a weekend.
+It’s pretty flat and a nice stroll but you get some stunning views across the lake. the perfect way to get in some exercise and be in nature.
+I imagine the lake would be pretty lovely to swim in during the slightly warmer months!

 Walk to Okere Falls